foxBMS/foxbms-2/docs/software/modules/driver/dma/dma.rst

 Region 3 defines the RAM used by the MCU.
 For DMA, the last region, region 15, will be used.

-The corresponding configuration in |halcogen| is shown in :numref:`hcg-non-cacheable`.
+The corresponding configuration in |ti-halcogen| is shown in :numref:`hcg-non-cacheable`.

    .. figure:: img/dma_uncached_region.png
-      :alt: Non cacheable area in |halcogen|
+      :alt: Non cacheable area in |ti-halcogen|
       :name: hcg-non-cacheable
       :align: center

-      Non cacheable area in |halcogen|
+      Non cacheable area in |ti-halcogen|

 The "type" option declares the area as non-cacheable.